“Sainte Jeanne et Sainte Thérèse– Ensemble elles sont les plus belles couleurs du ciel!”

 Please make sure to visit my home website, the central nervous system for all of my work, Le Royaume.

-Also, visit the website for the proposed political arm of the Knights in my post: The Catholic and Royal Army of America.
+Also, visit the website for the spiritual counterrevolutionary arm of the Knights: The Counterrevolutionary and Royal Army of America.

 The Knights of the Dove and Rose